Escape to Our Relaxing Berkshires Inn

 When not exploring the area or relaxing in your room at our Bed and Breakfast, enjoy the inn’s common areas, all of which are handicapped accessible.
 A variety of wine and cheeses are served every evening in the inviting formal living room of our Bed and Breakfast, which has several sitting areas, a large fireplace and a baby grand piano.
 Conveniently located adjacent to the living room is the sun parlor featuring a gas fireplace, flat screen TV and game areas.
 These are just the beginning of the amenities offered at our Berkshires inn.
 A screened-in porch, which runs along the length of the main house, provides an excellent place to gather for views of the gardens, lawn and heated swimming pool.
 Guests are treated to bowls of fine candies, fruits and nuts throughout the Massachusetts inn’s common areas.

 Each morning a full gourmet breakfast is served in the air conditioned formal dining room, or on the screened in porch weather permitting.
 A variety of tables serving two to six people are elegantly set with fine china, glassware and candles.
 Breakfast consists of freshly-squeezed juice, a fruit course, cereal, granola, yogurt, the 2 hot entrées of the day, muffins fresh from the oven, breads, cheeses, hard-boiled eggs, vegetables, coffees and teas.
 On Sundays, a special grand buffet will encourage you to linger over complementary newspapers.
+We take care to prepare foods for special allergies and make many gluten free dishes.

 After breakfast, enjoy the natural beauty of the Berkshires by stepping outside.
 Walk along well maintained paths to enjoy the inn’s rose gardens, perennial flowerbeds, fruit orchards and vegetable garden, or sink into one of the large hammocks to catch a glimpse of Gloria’s Secret Garden.
 The shade garden beckons you to explore the variety of plants that are carefully appointed to create an outdoor oasis.
 A stone bench is the perfect place to read a book or reflect on your visit to the inn.
 As the seasons change, so do the wonderful views provided at our estate.